Safety & Licensing

 The AILG Facilities Committee will regularly review the list of open issues at its monthly meeting, with the goal of getting them responsibly addressed and closed in a timely manner.
 Persistent unresolved issues will be dealt with.

-The AILG Accreditation Committee is informed of the status of licenses and approvals, and of significant lapses in compliance.
+The AILG Peer Review Visitation (formerly Accreditation) Committee is informed of the status of licenses and approvals, and of significant lapses in compliance.

 As mentioned, the house corporations and resident students have the overall responsibility for safety, licensing and inspection aspects of their house.